brianjohnson26/fetchops-ai-project-catalog/README.md

 - **Tool**: name (unique)
 - **Person**/**PersonProject**: reserved for future richer relationships (already used in seed for examples)
 - **Link**: typed URLs to Jira/Drive/Slack/Other

-## Switching to Postgres later
-Change `DATABASE_URL` to a Postgres URL and run `pnpm prisma:deploy`.
-I can provide a migration and import/export scripts on request.

 ## Tests
 A lightweight Vitest setup is included (you can expand as needed).